wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 In the meanwhile many of the evils of warfare were committed on and about the waters of Ontario and the great lake Erie.

-8 And a gallant captain , whose name was Appling. took about two hundred of the mariners of the royal navy of Britain , at a place called Sandy-Creek , by the waters of lake Ontario : being in the same month that the strong hold of Oswego was taken by the men of Britain.
+8 And a gallant captain , whose name was Appling ,* took about two hundred of the mariners of the royal navy of Britain , at a place called Sandy-Creek , by the waters of lake Ontario : being in the same month that the strong hold of Oswego was taken by the men of Britain.

+* Major Appling.

 9 Now on the third day of the seventh month , it came to pass , that Jacob , the chief captain of the host of Columbia , on the borders of the river Niagara ,

 10 Having prepared his men beforehand , crossed the river and captured fort Erie , and an hundred thirty and seven of the soldiers of the king , and some of the destroying engines ;

-11 And the next day being the anniversary of the "independence of Columbia , after having left some of the men of war to defend the place ,
+11 And the next day being the anniversary of the independence of Columbia , after having left some of the men of war to defend the place ,

 12 He moved with his host towards the plains of Chippawa , where they rested for the night.

 13 On the next day Jacob assembled his captains of fifties , and his captains of hundreds , and spake unto them , saying ,

-14 Lo ! the army of the king are mighty men of valor , and their numbers are great , even those who fought in Spain , under the banners of Wellington , the chief warrior of Britain ; and Riall , the chief captain of the host , is a man of great experience :
+14 Lo ! the army of the king are mighty men of valor , and their numbers are great , even those who fought in Spain , under the banners of Wellington ,* the chief warrior of Britain ; and Riall , the chief captain of the host , is a man of great experience :

+* Lord Wellington.

 15 Nevertheless , be not disheartened ; but let us beware that we be not ensnared.